tao-cumplido/eslint-plugin-style/README.md

 ## Experimental rules

-:warning: These rules are experimental and may produce unexpected behavior.
-These rules are not auto-fixable! :warning:
+:warning: These rules are experimental and may produce unexpected behavior. :warning:

+-  These rules are not auto-fixable!
+-  Consider setting the level to `"warn"` instead of `"error"`.

 ### `style/experimental/no-commented-code`

 This rule is meant to detect commented code.
-It does so by uncommenting a comment node and run the whole file with the uncommented part through the parser.
+It does so by uncommenting comment nodes and run the whole file with the uncommented part through the parser.
 If the parser produces a valid AST the comment is marked as commented code.
-Generally it should work with any parser, for example, `// type A = 0;` is not commented code with the default parser `espree` but it is with `@typescript-eslint/parser`.
+Generally it should work with any parser but has only been tested with the default parser `espree` and `@typescript-eslint/parser`.
+For example, `// type A = 0;` is not commented code with `espree` but it is with `@typescript-eslint/parser`.

-False positives will probably happen, single words for example, are valid identifiers in most positions.
-And `// eslint-disable-next-line` is parsed as a
+False positives will probably happen, single words for example, are valid identifiers in many positions and `eslint-disable-next-line` is parsed as a `BinaryExpression`.
-`BinaryExpression`.
 Common patterns can be ignored and `^eslint-` is ignored by default.

 The following configuration options can be set: